Selenonic acid

-A selenonic acid is an organoselenium compound containing the SeO3H functional group.
+A selenonic acid is an organoselenium compound containing the \sSeO3H functional group.
+The formula of selenonic acids is R\sSe(=O)2\sOH, where R is organyl group.
 Selenonic acids are the selenium analogs of sulfonic acids.
 Examples of the acid are rare.
-Benzeneselenonic acid is a white solid.
+Benzeneselenonic acid PhSeO3H (where Ph stands for phenyl) is a white solid.
 It can be prepared by the oxidation of benzeneselenol.